Published by: Julia

 Table Image and Tells

 The key to being a good player is understanding your opponent and being able to adjust how you play to beat them.
 To a large extent, the strategies you use are dictated by who you are playing and how they act.
+The strategies are, however, something that you learn.
+If you’re passionate about poker, you can read what one of the best poker players of this decade has to say in his Daniel Negreanu Masterclass.

 Interestingly, Phil does not consciously create a table image.
 But, other players do, in some cases, they do this to try to mislead you.
 This is something you need to be aware of.
 Phil also explains how to track changes to the way someone is playing.
 Over time, they will evolve.